mutant-city/k8s_study/concepts_vocab.md

 ### Vocab
 * Node: The actual server hardware that a k8's daemon is running on
 * Pod: A collection of containers that serve a purpose that run on a Node
+* Container: the actual singlar unit of work/container that is running

 ### Networking
 * Each Pod is assigned a unique IP address for each address family.